Withdrawing from the University

 Students on academic probation are not eligible to take a leave of absence from the University.
 They may, however, arrange for time away from campus by withdrawing from the University for a minimum of one academic year (two semesters).
 After a year has elapsed, students must petition to return to the University.
 The student is required to submit a personal statement and two letters of reference to their class advisor.
 Students may also be asked to provide documentation regarding their physical and/or mental health.

 Since their academic advisor will present this information to the Committee on Academic Standing (COAS) for review, we strongly recommend the student get in touch with him/her at least three months prior to the semester in which they hope to return.
-They should plan to submit their documentation to their advisor no later than October 1 for Spring semester and March 1 for Fall.
+They should plan to submit their documentation to their advisor no later than October 1 for Spring semester and April 1 for Fall semester.